Interior Designers Parshad Waichal and Varsha Waichal designed Tanatan

 An artist has to be his own inspiration.
 It is a perpetual process as it is an illimitable journey.
 It’s said that your own work should verbalize louder than your words.
 Such is the way one should set his practice.
 To be inspirational to others, our practice should not limit to a particular style or statement.

 As an artist you have to communicate by getting involved and spreading cognizance about art and by being gregarious, sharing your designs through debate to inspire others.
 In this ever-growing, ever-transmuting field of design, the challenges are as important as creativity.

 Our practice in design flexibility has gained its apperception to work on all fronts to be multifarious in the design approach.

 Their recent project is located at the most prime locations of Kolhapur and is a conceptualized restaurant called “TANATAN”.
 Just like the name, it’s quirky and vibrant.
-Its ambiance glorifies the richness of Majesty and the monarchy of the city.
+Its ambience glorifies the richness of Majesty and the monarchy of the city.
 The 1800 sq. ft restaurant came with a simple brief and that was to create an asymmetrical fusion with innovative use of local and reclaimed materials, an amalgamation of new skills with traditional crafts, adaptive use of elements like old cycle rims as chandeliers, cluster of brass bells as hanging lamps, and exploitative use of opportunities like part double height and a long street frontage.

-The double-height ceiling is exposed with acoustical material in a raw fashion, which also hosts a stage with a live band performing in the center.
-The performing stage has a background of a busy street with a screen of metal chains which complements the raw ceiling effect, reclaimed antique materials are used in a manner to create a rhythm in symphony with a live performing band as a story and a third dimension.
+The double-height ceiling is exposed with acoustical material in a raw fashion, which also hosts a stage with a live band performing in the centre.
+The performing stage has a background of a busy street with a screen of metal chains which complements the raw ceiling effect, reclaimed antique materials are used in a manner to create a rhythm in the symphony with a live performing band as a story and a third dimension.
 Flooring is a combination of canvas, geometric, and roto finish tiles which creates spaces within space.

 Quirky, yet inviting, overall a great look!